Jeanne has been building language models since before it was cool.

 15 March 2025

 One data point is worth a dollar.
 Two are worth two dollars.
-But ten million?
-That can build a company.
+But ten million is worth a tech company.
 Data’s value scales non-linearly - when aggregated and leveraged effectively, it fuels exponential growth.

 Companies harness this power through the Virtuous Data Cycle, where data collection, analysis, and application continuously enhance products, improve user experience, and attract more users, generating even more valuable data.